wmasday/TugasJava/README.md

 ---

 **Built with ❤️ using Java Swing, MySQL, and modern UI design principles.**

+**Version 2.0 - Enhanced with advanced SPK analysis, toggle features, and comprehensive book management system.**